2024-09-19

 TLDR; ECS can be hard to debug, so what if we make entity archetypes static and checked at compile time?
 We can derive structs and queries using macros and keep user code close to being regular Rust.

 ECS (Entity Component System) is an architectural pattern widely used in game dev for performance and flexibility reasons.
-I've tried using different ECS libraries in the past, but they just didn't stick with me.
-I've always liked the idea, but something felt off.
+I've tried using several ECS libraries in the past, but they just didn't stick with me.
+I have always liked the idea, but something felt off.

 kuviman (Bevy Jam #3 winner) had a similar experience working with Bevy ECS, and, I think, he has summarized it well in his devlog.